sonic-net/SONiC/doc/lag/Teamd_warm-restart_with_LACP_in_fast_mode_HLD.md

 ![ teamd structure](/doc/lag/images/structure_of_teamd_container.svg)

-During the teamd warm-restart process, the module interactions change as follows： stage 1: Waiting for ready state.
+During the teamd warm-restart process, the module interactions change as follows：

+* stage 1: Waiting for ready state.
 The new teamd only receives data, and the interaction with the teamd container is one-way.
 The new teamd container does not modify the parameters of the kernel module and ASIC

 ![teamd smooth update module interaction](/doc/lag/images/teamd_smooth_upgrade_module_interaction.svg)

-stage 2: Role change state.
-Old teamd processes receive SIGUSR1 and send the last LACPDU to the partner, Interacting with the new teamd container will become two-way.
+* stage 2: Role change state.
+Old teamd processes receive SIGUSR1 and send the last LACPDU to the partner, Interacting with the new teamd container will become two-way after receive SIGUSR2.
 The new teamd container start sending LACPDUs, and start modifying the parameters of the kernel module and ASIC

 ![teamd smooth update module interaction](/doc/lag/images/teamd_smooth_upgrade_module_interaction1.svg)

-stage 3: Warm-restart finish state.
+* stage 3: Warm-restart finish state.
 The old teamd container exits without setting parameters for the kernel or ASIC.

 ![teamd smooth update module interaction](/doc/lag/images/teamd_smooth_upgrade_module_interaction2.svg)